 For more details please follow links opposite and below:

 - to book an appointment for booster vaccine please follow link as follows https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/book-coronavirus-vaccination/

-- There are limited vaccines offered each day for people who are able to walk in (they are usually on first come first served basis - please visit following link to look for participating sites - https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/find-a-walk-in-coronavirus-covid-19-vaccination-site/
+- There are limited vaccines offered each day for people who are able to walk in - please visit following link to look for participating sites - https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/find-a-walk-in-coronavirus-covid-19-vaccination-site/

 - The helpline is open 9am – 5pm, Monday to Friday and 9am – 1pm at the weekends and can be reached by calling: 0300 561 0018.

 - The helpline can also provide basic vaccine advice, signposting to specific guidance and support a range of languages.

 If you have not received second or third booster dose then you can book an appointment to receive your vaccine using details above.